fboydc/frontend-nanodegree-mobile-portfolio/README.md

 - package.json

-### After running the build command, your dist directory should look something like this:
+### After running the build command, your file structure should look something like this:

 Your-project-name
 - **app**/